All Products

 3.1 Syntax

-• Conditional expressions are similar to SQL statements.
-Example: $A > 100 and '$B = 'B'.
+• Conditional expressions are similar to SQL expressions.
+For example: $A > 100 and '$B = 'B'.

 • The following operators are supported:

-• = and ==: equal to.
+• = and ==: Equal to.

-• <> and !=: not equal to.
+• <> and !=: Not equal to.

-• >, >=, <, and <=: comparison.
+• >, >=, <, and <=: Comparison.

-• in_cidr and !in_cidr: check whether an IP address is in a CIDR block.
-Example: $ClientIp in_cidr '47.89.XX.XX/24'.
+• in_cidr and !in_cidr: Check if an IP address is within a specific CIDR block.
+For example: $ClientIp in_cidr '47.89.XX.XX/24'.

-• You can use null to check whether a parameter is empty.
-Example: $A == null or $A != null.
+• Use null to check if a parameter is empty.
+For example: $A == null or $A != null.

 3.2 Value types and judgment rules